sdboyer/gogl/README.md

 		fmt.Println(v) // same as with EachVertex().
 	}

-	// The pattern is the same with edge enumeration. graph.EachEdge(func(e gogl.Edge) (terminate bool) {
+	// The pattern is the same with edge enumeration.
+These two have the same output: graph.EachEdge(func(e gogl.Edge) (terminate bool) {
 		fmt.Println(e) // Probably "{foo bar}\n{bar baz}".
 Again, ordering is not guaranteed. return
 	})
 	for _, e := range gogl.CollectEdges(graph) {
-		fmt.Println(e) // same as with EachEdge().
+		fmt.Println(e)
 	}

 	// gogl's algorithms all rely on these enumerators to do their work.
 Here, we use